 Water stains on walls or ceiling, rooms with poor ventilation, frequent condensation on windows, black spots on walls, must or mildew smells

-aim to keep your humidity as close to 50% as possible
+aim to keep your humidity between 30% and 60%

-Whether you’re trying to reduce humidity in the summertime with a dehumidifier or you’re trying to increase humidity in the wintertime with a humidifier, the ideal humidity range for your Healthy Home is as close to 50% as possible.
-If your indoor humidity is any more or less than 50%, your Indoor Air Quality is at risk.
+Whether you’re trying to reduce humidity in the summertime with a dehumidifier or you’re trying to increase humidity in the wintertime a humidifier, the ideal humidity range for your Healthy Home is between 30% and 60%.
+If your indoor humidity is outside of this range, you Indoor Air Quality is at risk.

 forget to clean or replace your filter regularly